fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup-experience.md

   $ pkgutil --check-signature /path/to/signed-package.pkg
   ```

-  In the output you should see that package has a "signed" status.
+  In the output you should see that your package has a "signed" status.

 ### Step 3: upload the package to Fleet